 Data science is one of the hottest careers in the nation today, with demand predicted to grow even more in the future.
 It's common to see it rated as the number one career in the nation on major employment websites such as Glassdoor and CareerCast.
-The SDSU M.S. in Data Science is a one-year program that provides graduates with the statistical, mathematical and computational skills needed to meet the large-scale data science challenges of today's professional world.
+The SDSU M.S. in Data Science is a program that provides graduates with the statistical, mathematical and computational skills needed to meet the large-scale data science challenges of today's professional world.

 SDSU M.S. in Data Science program is:

 - Innovative: The curriculum incorporates current techniques in statistics, operations research, predictive modeling, data mining, forecasting, big data programming and management and data visualization.

 - Professionally relevant: The program's focus is on application and interpretation of modern data analysis techniques of known value in today's professional world, both in the private and public sector.